spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 For more details and pricing information, see the [DeepInfra text-to-image models page](https://deepinfra.com/models/text-to-image).

 ---

 title: Deepgram
-description: Learn how to use the Deepgram provider for the AI SDK.
+description: Learn how to use the Deepgram provider for the AI SDK
 ---

 # Deepgram Provider